wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-ionic.md

 <br />

-### 2. Install FME node SDK
+### 2. Install FME JavaScript SDK

-Add the FME node SDK to your project using npm:
+Add the VWO FME JavaScript SDK to your project using npm:

 ```shell
 npm install vwo-fme-node-sdk